 1. They are instrumental in the healing process.

 During LASIK a small flap is made on the eye so that the doctor can make alterations to the shape of the cornea to correct your vision.
 That flap heals naturally, but if you touch the eye or it comes in contact with an obstruction that flap can shift, and the eye won’t heal naturally.
-The goggles help ensure that doesn’t happen.
+The goggles help ensure that that doesn’t happen.

 2. You’re going to want to rub the eyes – the goggles will not allow that.